 Burrowing owl.
-Although no evidence of burrowing owls were present on-site, suitable burrows and prey species were identified during the MSHCP protocol habitat assessment.
-Due to the presence of suitable habitat and burrows, per the MSHCP guidelines, Step II-Part B Focused Burrowing Owl surveys were conducted during the breeding season (WRCRCA 2022; RECON 2022a, 2022b).
+Although no evidence of burrowing owls were present on-site, suitable burrows and prey species were identified within the 500-foot buffer during the MSHCP protocol habitat assessment.
+Due to the presence of suitable habitat and burrows, per the MSHCP guidelines, Step II-Part B Focused Burrowing Owl surveys, conducted during breeding season, would be required (WRCRCA 2022; RECON 2022a, 2022b).
 The Step II-Part B focused burrowing owl surveys were conducted on four separate dates: May 24 and 25, and June 8 and 10, 2022.
 The surveys were conducted between two hours before sunset and one hour after sunset or one hour before sunrise and two hours after sunrise.
 Meandering transects were walked through all suitable habitat identified within the project boundary and burrows were inspected for sign (e.g., pellets, whitewash, feathers).
 The 500-foot buffer was surveyed from the project boundary using binoculars, as permission to survey within the buffer was not granted.
 Although burrows were observed on-site and within the 500-foot buffer, no burrowing owls or sign were observed during these focused surveys.
-However, due to the presence of suitable burrows and prey species, the project has the potential to result in direct impacts to burrowing owl as a result of vegetation removal, grading, and construction within the project impact footprint.
+However, due to the presence of suitable burrows and prey species, the project would have the potential to result in direct impacts to burrowing owl as a result of vegetation removal, grading, and construction within the project impact footprint.
 Direct impacts to this species would be considered significant and require mitigation as outlined in the MSHCP.

 Nesting and migratory birds.
 Direct impacts to nesting and migratory birds, including California horned lark, could potentially result should vegetation removal or grading within the project impact footprint occur during the general avian breeding season (February 1 to September 15).
-These species are protected by the California Fish and Game

-Code (CFGC) Section 3503.5, and direct impacts to nesting individuals would need to be avoided.
+These species are protected by the California Fish and Game Code (CFGC) Section 3503.5, and direct impacts to nesting individuals would need to be avoided.
 Measures to avoid impacts to nesting and migratory birds are described below.

 Stephens' kangaroo rat fee area.
-The project would result in a total of 8.24 acres of non-native grassland and 1.17 acres of residential/urban/exotic land within the Stephens' kangaroo rat Fee Area.
-Though this land cover type is not sensitive and this species is not expected to occur within the project area, impacts within the Stephens' kangaroo rat Fee Area would require mitigation (RCHCA 1996; WRCRCA 2003).
+The project would impact 3.99 acres of non-native grassland and 0.08 acre of residential/urban/exotic land within the Stephens' kangaroo rat Fee Area.
+Though this land cover type is not sensitive, and this species is not expected to occur within the project area, impacts within the Stephens' kangaroo rat Fee Area would require mitigation (RCHCA 1996; WRCRCA 2003).